-With dream views over Bamburgh Castle, this stunning apartment is sure to leave its mark.
+With dream views over Bamburgh Castle, this three bedroom apartment is sure to leave its mark.

 Look forward to lazy mornings watching the colours of the day shift over the dramatic castle ramparts; settle-down for afternoon cricket on the green; or indulge in carefree beach walks just a stone’s throw from the door.